-Fax, or facsimile transmission, is one of the original image communication modes.
+Most amateurs have printed QSL cards.
+QSL card printers usually have several standard layouts from which to choose.
+Some offer customized designs at extra cost.
+If the original image communication modes.
 Fax was once unavailable to amateurs due to FCC regulations, but is now a legal communication mode on most HF and higher bands.